 Cool, but what is it?
 How is it different from denim?

 If you look up the definition of chambray, you’ll get a confusing yet lovely string of words sounding something like a sartorial poem.
 The only problem is, what does it mean?

 A linen-finished gingham cloth with a white weft and a coloured warp, producing a mottled appearance.

 Did you get that?
 That’s ok, we’re here to help.

 For all intents and purposes, chambray appears to be very similar to denim, but due to the particular weave of the fabric, they’re more like distant cousins than brothers.
 In fact, chambray predates denim by a long shot.

 Dating way back to the 1500s, the word derives from Cambric, referring to the French commune of Cambrai where plain-weave fabrics, like linen, were first produced.
-From a novis’ eye, chambray and denim are one and the same, but for a modern fashion connoisseur they’re two completely different fabrics worn for different purposes and occasions.
+From the eye of the novice, chambray and denim are one and the same, but for a modern fashion connoisseur, they’re two completely different fabrics worn for different purposes and occasions.

 Understanding the difference will help you purchase the right attire for the right look and make sure that you pair it properly in an ensemble, like the well put together man that you are.
 Also, random tidbits of information always make for great conversation starters - and why not sound like an expert?